Sunset view of Barranquilla Colombia

 12. Experience Bocas de Cenizas, where the river meets the sea

 Bocas de Cenizas is the point where the Magdalena River flows into the Caribbean sea.
-To get to Bocas de Cenizas, take a taxi to Campamento de Flores and then board the rustic artisanal train to Bocas de Cenizas.
+To get there, take a taxi to Campamento de Flores and then board the rustic artisanal train to Bocas de Cenizas.
 We recommend to go in a group and possibly with a local guide.

-Access should get easier in 2024 with the new Riobus (see above) and a new touristic train.
+Access got easier in 2024 with the new Riobus (see above) and the new touristic train “tren de las flores”.

 Bocas de Cenizas Barranquilla Colombia